james-helium/climate_discourse_graphs/README.md

 # climate_discourse_graphs

 This repo contains the R and Python scripts for network analyses of twitter climate discourses.
-Refer to the introduction section of the texttt{text_analysis.ipynb} python notebook for the skematics.
+Refer to the introduction section of the "text_analysis.ipynb" python notebook for the skematics.

 Briefly, the python notebook should be run first; it takes the raw tweets texts, clean them, concatenate to each user, and perform two different user-pair similarity computation yielding in similarity matrices.
 These matrices are then passed to the R script for graph analyses (clustering and visualisation).